regimelab/notebooks/README.md

 # regimelab-notebooks

-Exploratory data analysis (EDA) notebooks for the substack, and a place to grapple with some concepts in applied math and statistics, mathematical finance, and machine learning.
-My belief is that this type of research has a lot to offer not just in the financial domain, but in codifying frameworks and best practices for working with non-stationary time series problems.
+Exploratory data analysis notebooks for the substack.
+A place to grapple with some concepts in applied math and statistics, dynamical systems, mathematical finance, and machine learning.

 What are regimes?
 https://regimelab.substack.com/p/what-are-regimes